Medically reviewed on March 25, 2018

 Perforation (any grade) or fistula formation (grade 3 or 4; life-threatening): Discontinue therapy; do not resume.

-Hemorrhage: Temporarily interrupt therapy for a grade 3 event until improved to ≤ grade 1 or baseline; depending on severity and persistence of toxicity, may either resume therapy at a reduced dose or discontinue treatment.
+Hemorrhage: Temporarily interrupt therapy for a grade 3 event until improved to ≤ grade 1; depending on severity and persistence of toxicity, may either resume therapy at a reduced dose or discontinue treatment.
 Discontinue for a grade 4 event; do not resume.

 Hypocalcemia: Administer calcium replacement therapy as necessary; may require treatment interruption or dose reduction depending on the severity, presence of ECG changes, and persistence of hypocalcemia.